holderlb/deep-histology/DTP/README.md

    annotations.
 * `[<downscale>]` optional variable for the factor in which the output image is downsampled.
 Since the output images are very large, this optional variable is usually necessary.
-This value can be any integer greater than zero.
+This value can be any power of 2 greater than zero.
 The default value is 4, meaning that the output heatmap image will be 0.25 times the resolution of the original input tif image.